 I have been binge-watching Shark Tank, and it’s heartwarming to see the spirit of entrepreneurship become a mainstream one – where startups, equity and fundraising are dinner-table conversations.
 What pleasantly surprised me was the variety of female entrepreneurship scenarios I saw on the show – a bhabhi and nanad starting a pickle venture in Darbhanga, a saas and bahu from Indore trying to revolutionise the packaging industry, sisters building a male hygiene brand together.
 Shattering glass ceilings, but also shattering stereotypes.
 This brings me to the conclusion that entrepreneurship is universal.
 And female entrepreneurship is even more universal.

+Or, another regular character in my growing up days, the women I called the Tupperware and Avon aunties.
 The ones who usually were female acquaintances of my mother through her personal network of friends, family and kitty party members.
 Ones who would come home with glossy catalogues of kitchenware items and cosmetics, trying to make use of salesmanship training they had acquired through becoming representatives of these companies, almost always convincing my mother that the products advertised in the catalogues were far better than their retail counterparts.
-And each of these women ran her own show as a company affiliate, growing her clientele, and sales volume through her own efforts.
-Some of them even managed to employ other women under them, creating their own sales hierarchies.
-And running them profitably.